jacastanon01/BitVisualWise/README.md

 # BitVisualWise

 Site built to help visualize various bitwise operations.
-This site was built with /By using bitwise operations, each bit of the integer can be checked, turned on (or turned off) easily and quickly.
+This site was built using bitwise operations, each bit of the integer can be checked, turned on (or turned off) easily and quickly.

 ## Inspiration